GED in Virgin Islands

 No, you need to schedule your test appointments separately, one at a time.
 Once you finish one online exam, you can then schedule another, subject to appointment availability.

-Virgin Islands GED Testing Accommodations
+Virgin Islands Department of Education GED

 Virgin Islands offers accommodations on the GED test for test takers with disabilities or health-related needs in accordance with the Americans with Disabilities Act (ADA).
 Available accommodations include: